bjzelvelder/GABBI/README.md

       --cactus-maxCores  INT   Maximum number of cpu used by cactus (too many might cause a cactus to crash) [32] --cactus-maxMemory INT   Maximum amount of memory used by cactus (to avoid any issue, the higher is always the better) [128G]
+      --maf-references   FILE  File containing a list of reference genomes to generate MAF files from HAL genome alignment. [all chromosome-level genomes]
       --block-size       INT   Minimum number of taxa (including ancestral genomes) required to retain an alignment block [70 % of extent and ancestral genomes] --block-length     INT   Minimum length (nt) required to retain an alignment block [200]